OECD TP Guidelines · ISA 550

 What is ISA 550 and how does it relate to transfer pricing?

 ISA 550 (Related Parties) requires auditors to identify related party transactions, assess whether they are conducted at arm's length (when the reporting framework requires such disclosure), and evaluate whether they have been appropriately accounted for and disclosed.
-Transfer pricing analysis directly supports ISA 550 compliance — when the auditor evaluates whether a related party transaction was at arm's length, a transfer pricing benchmarking study with IQR analysis provides the quantitative evidence needed.
+Transfer pricing analysis directly supports ISA 550 compliance.
+When the auditor evaluates whether a related party transaction was at arm's length, a transfer pricing benchmarking study with IQR analysis provides the quantitative evidence needed.

 How many comparables do I need for a reliable analysis?